I stand in silence, listening to the moving leaves above me. A shower of plum blossom petals dance in the early morning breeze.

 The first blade stops as it meets my drawn katana, my wakisashi swiftly slices thru something warm and soft.

-Rage runs thru me, its fire burning in my veins.
+Rage runs thru me, its fire burning thru my veins.
 I let a second swift katana slice the empty air where I am no more.
 My own blade flies from groin to shoulder of my invisible enemy.

 I stand in silence, listening… He knows how to breathe in rhythm with the breeze.
 He cloaks his footsteps under the bubbling of the nearby stream.
 He moves slowly, with the wind.

 I lower my blade, and become motionless.
 The plum blossoms dance gently all around me.
 I stop fighting… I stop moving… I stop feeling.
 I become a single plum-tree, firmly planted on the middle of the road.

 A second, slightly louder, thump… I stop thinking.

 A soft and rhythmic beating of a distant drum, slowly getting louder.
 I stop being.

 Without being, without thinking, without feeling, my hand moves to where it has to… The beating stops.